Feasibility study for detecting metal springs in mesh boxes

 Stuck metal hangers on the side walls of a wire mesh box recognized by industrial image processing during a proof of concept.

-The system has recognized metal hangers stuck to the side walls of the mesh box.
+The system detected metal springs stuck to the side walls of the mesh box.

 Detection of curved outer walls